Pneumonia is an infection of the lungs. It causes cough, fever and problems with breathing. Most children make a complete recovery from pneumonia.

 Viral pneumonia usually develops over days.
 It starts with a cold and a runny nose.
 Then there is a cough, and sometimes fever, before breathing problems develop.

 Bacterial pneumonia usually develops faster, over a day.
 It causes high fever, a cough, and breathing problems.
-A child will be very tired and look quite unwell.
+Your child may be very tired and look quite unwell.

 Sometimes bacterial pneumonia develops during a viral infection.
-If this happens, your child will usually start with an illness like a cold for a few days, and then become much sicker quite quickly.
+If this happens, your child will usually have a cold for a few days, and then become more unwell quite quickly.

 You should see a doctor urgently if your child: